How to Fight Mosquitoes Without DEET or Chemicals

-There are a variety of tactics for keeping mosquitoes from biting you but many involve potentially harmful chemicals like DEET or Pyrethroids.
-Here are some natural methods to fight off mosquitoes:
+There are a variety of tactics for keeping Mosquitoes from biting you, but many involve potentially harmful chemicals like DEET or Pyrethroids.
+Below you will find some natural methods to fight off these bothersome pests.

 Studies in the Journal of American Mosquito Control Association show that using Neem Oil and Coconut Oil mixed together will repel mosquitoes for up to 8 hours.
-Good Nature offers a Neem Oil soap that in addition to Neem contains B Vitamins, Lemon Essential Oil, and Tea Tree Oil.
-All of which have health benefits as well as mosquito repelling properties.
-Why not use a healthy soap that also repels mosquitoes?
-Note that this soap makes no claims of mosquito repelling, but I've found it to be helpful.
+Good Nature offers a Neem Oil Soap, which in addition to containing Neem, is comprised of B Vitamins, Lemon Essential Oil, and Tea Tree Oil.
+Each of these ingredients has health benefits, as well as Mosquito repelling properties.
+You can read more about these ingredients, which have been shown to naturally and safely ward off Mosquitoes, in this article.
+(Note: This soap makes no official claims of repelling Mosquito, but we have found it to be helpful and effective).

-I've had mosquito repelling success by eating a clove of garlic prior to going out into a mosquito infested area.
-I don't have any scientific data to support my next claim, but can say from experience that eating that clove of garlic seems to discourage others from "close talking" with me.
+I've had Mosquito-repelling success by eating a clove of garlic prior to going out into a mosquito infested area.
+I do not have any scientific data to support this claim, however, I can say from experience that eating that clove of garlic seems to discourage these pests from "close talking" with me.

-If you are outside of our service area, you can purchase our liquid garlic juice and apply it yourself with a pump sprayer.
+If you are outside our service area, you can purchase our Mosquito Barrier, which is a liquid garlic concentrate that you can mix with water and apply yourself with a pump sprayer.
 Here's one client's feedback on our garlic spray:

 "Thank you so much for the Mosquito spray for my event.
 It worked wonderfully, not a single Mosquito bite!
 Kurt did an amazing job!!"

-Some authorities on the subject believe that eating Bananas or drinking beer while you're (or prior to going) outside can make you more susceptible to mosquito bites.
-So, if you're enjoying a few beers outside you might expect to be a little more attractive to mosquitoes.
-You could try to get your hands on Garlic Breadth Beer, a Dogfish Head Beer brewed with garlic to see if the garlic repellent offsets the beer attractant...if you do this, please let us know how it goes!
+Some authorities on the subject, believe that eating bananas or drinking beer prior to going outside can make you more susceptible to Mosquito bites.
+So, it's possible that enjoying a few beers outside might make you more attractive to Mosquitoes.
+You could try to get your hands on Garlic Breadth Beer, a Dogfish Head Beer brewed with garlic to see if the garlic repellent offsets the beer attractant.
+If you do this, please let us know how it goes!

-If you're interested in protecting your pets from mosquitoes, fleas, and ticks, one thing I've found helpful is a Neem Pet Shampoo made with certified organic neem oil.
-Neem Oil will sooth their skin and reduce the itching associated with bites.
-Neem Oil is an excellent insect repellent so there may be some repelling effect on fleas, ticks and mosquitoes as well.
+If you're interested in protecting your pets from Mosquitoes, Fleas, and Ticks, one thing I've found helpful is Neem Pet Shampoo, made with certified organic Neem Oil, which will sooth your pets skin and reduce the itching associated with bites.
+Neem Oil is an excellent insect repellent, so there may be some repelling effect on Fleas and Ticks as well as Mosquitoes.